EnterpriseDeveloper/golang_message_passing/Readme.md

 # Server and Client with RabbitMQ message broker
 ## Dependencies
 Be sure you have instaled `Golang v.
-1.19` version in your machine and `Docker` for Server and RabbitMQ launching.
+1.19` in your machine and `Docker` for RabbitMQ launching.
 For Golang installation you can follow this [link](https://go.dev/doc/install) For Docker installation you can follow this [link](https://docs.docker.com/get-docker/)